working-group-two/engineering-blog/pages/blog/_posts/2021-08-01-the-specs-behind-the-specs.md

 instances of `MM-Code`:

 ```
 iMSI-Attach1 MM-Code ::= '00000010'B
 iMSI-Attach2 MM-Code ::= '02'H
 ```

 while

 ```
 notValidIMSI-Attach MM-Code ::= '10010'B
 ```

-is not a valid value due to it not being a multiple of eight bits.
+is not considered a valid value due to it not being a multiple of eight bits.

 ### OBJECT IDENTIFIER